betterscientificsoftware/bssw.io/Articles/Blog/2026-03-modern-memory-safe-cpp.md

 Clang-tidy's `cppcoreguidelines` checks line up with the C++ Core Guidelines<sup>[6]</sup> and enforce proper usage of modern C++ types instead of raw pointers.
 Those checks operationalize the Core Guidelines' bounds rules: avoid pointer arithmetic, avoid array-to-pointer decay, prefer `span`, and make ownership explicit.

-While this is a significant improvement over the use of raw C++ pointers, it is not yet full memory safety.
+While this is a significant improvement over the use of raw C++ pointers, it is not yet fully memory safe.
 But it is increasingly a practical engineering path rather than just advice.
 Existing unsafe C++ code can be incrementally refactored to use modern, safer C++ types and eliminate much of the undefined behavior that causes security and correctness problems.

 ## How companies and organizations are using LLVM to improve C++ memory safety

-Apple has become one of the most visible contributors and deployers of LLVM C++ memory safety work.
+Apple has become one of the most visible contributors and deployers of LLVM C++ memory-safety work.
 Its C++ language support page<sup>[7]</sup> documents that Xcode 16 added C++ standard library hardening for Apple Clang and `libc++`, with production-oriented modes such as `Yes (fast)` and `Yes (extensive)` as well as a stricter debug mode.
 Apple's WWDC25 session *Safely mix C, C++, and Swift*<sup>[8]</sup> is especially revealing because it connects several strands into one developer workflow.